michelleconville/bakery-lane/README.md

 #### Navigation bar
 *   This will contain the bakery logo and links to the Home, About Us, Gallery and Contact Us pages and will be responsive on all devices.
-    *   The logo will be linked to the landing page for ease of use for the user, no matter what page the user is on, By clicking on the logo, the user will be brought back to the landing page.
+    *   The logo will be linked to the landing page for ease of use for the user, no matter what page the user is on, by clicking on the logo, the user will be brought back to the landing page.
-    *   In the navigation bar, a line will appear under the page that the user so they always know were they are on the website.
+    *   In the navigation bar, a line will appear under the page that the user, so they always know where they are on the website.
 *   This will allow users to easily navigate between the pages within the site on any size device.

 ![navigation bar](assets/images/features/navigation-bar-desktop.JPG)

 #### Footer
 *   This will contain both the contact information and the social media information for *Bakery Lane*.
-The social media websites will open in new tabs and be accessible to the visually impaired who may be using a screen reader, by the use of aria labels.
+The social media websites will open in new tabs and be accessible to the visually impaired who may be using a screen reader, using aria labels.
 *   This will allow the user to follow *Bakery Lane* on various social media where they can get more up to date information that may not be displayed on the website.
 The contact information will allow the user to contact *Bakery Lane* directly.

 ![footer](assets/images/features/footer-desktop.JPG)